bulib/dataWebsite/manage/nsf-data-management-plan.md

 - manage
 - guide
 css: blue-waves
-excerpt: Learn the basics for writing a data management plan for a NSF grant application.
+excerpt: Learn the basics of writing a data management plan for a NSF grant application
 ---

 ## Introduction